 Mexico safety is slowly improving.
-The country ranked one hundred-twenty-second globally on the Legatum Institute’s Safety and Security Sub-Index out of 149 countries studied.
+The country ranked one hundred-twenty-seventh globally in the Legatum Prosperity Index 2018 Safety and Security Sub-Index out of 149 countries studied.

 Overall, Mexico’s homicide rate is one of the highest in the world with an average of 21.5 reported homicides per 100,000 people, far higher than the 4.7 per 100,000 in the U.S. Canada’s murder rate is much lower, just 1.6 per 100,000 people.
 But homicide rates are much higher in areas that experience drug violence.